 - Encourage employees to report misconduct

-Your HR risk management approach won’t be the same as any other organization’s.
+Your HR risk management approach won't be the same as any other organization's.
 To create the most effective plan, first review the risk factors above and determine your risk level for each one.
-Reviewing that data can be a huge task, so choose a case management system like i-Sight (now Case IQ) that organizes your historic case data into graphs and other visuals in just a few clicks.
+Reviewing that data can be a huge task, so choose a case management system like Case IQ that organizes your historic case data into graphs and other visuals in just a few clicks.

 Once you know the patterns of employee misconduct and areas of risk within organization, make a plan to address each of these with preventive measures.

 Spotting the red flags of discrimination, harassment, and other misconduct before incidents occur protects your employees, your reputation, and even your bottom line.